Javier Zamora

-Javier Zamora (born 1990) is a Pipil Salvadoran poet and activist.
+Javier Zamora (born 1990) is a Nawat Salvadoran poet and activist.
 Zamora is the author of Nine Immigrant Years (2011), Unaccompanied (2017), and Solito: A Memoir (2022).
 He has written works related towards his migration to the United States.

 Early life

 Zamora was born in San Luis La Herradura, El Salvador in 1990.
 When he was a year old, his father fled El Salvador due to the US-funded Salvadoran Civil War (1980-1992).
 His mother followed her husband’s footsteps in 1995 when Javier was about to turn five.
 Zamora was left at the care of his grandparents who helped raise him until he migrated to the US when he was nine.
 His first poetry collection, Unaccompanied, explores some of these themes.

 In his memoir, Solito, Javier retells his nine-week odyssey across Guatemala, Mexico, and eventually through the Sonoran Desert.
 He travelled unaccompanied by boat, bus, and foot.
 After a coyote abandoned his group in Oaxaca, Javier managed to make it to Arizona with the aid of other migrants.

 Zamora is the winner of a 2024 Whiting Fellowship and the 2022 LA Times-Christopher Isherwood Prize.
 He holds fellowships from CantoMundo, Colgate University (Olive B. O'Connor), MacDowell, Macondo, the National Endowment for the Arts, Poetry Foundation (Ruth Lilly), Stanford University (Stegner), and Yaddo.
 He is the recipient of a 2018-2019 Harvard Radcliffe Institute Fellowship at Harvard University, a 2017 Lannan Literary Fellowship, the 2017 Narrative Prize, the 2016 Barnes & Noble Writer for Writers Award for his work in the Undocupoets Campaign.